Within the Account Manager Dashboard, you can easily identify which customers need engagement to help reduce customer churn.

 What is an "Active Engagement"?

 So, what is an "Active Engagement"?
 When adding a note to a Contact, an Opportunity, a Problem or a Quote, you can choose the type of note you're adding.
 These types represent different types of engagement, such as "Called", "Had a meeting" or just "Left a message".
 We've created sensible defaults for these, but if you create your own, or don't like our defaults, you can decide in the configuration list which of these types of activity will count as an "Active Engagement". e.g. typically, "Left a voicemail" wouldn't count, but an "Onsite meeting" definitely would.
 Sending a document against a Quote is also considered "Active Engagement", even if there is no previous interaction logged between you and that customer.
+Saving an email using Save to CRM also is considered an active engagement.
+It is also possible to set Orders to be active engagement (see below for steps).

 On this tile, the Avatars on the left-hand side are the Account Managers who are responsible for each customer.
 Next to the Avatar, you'll notice a square with the RFM categorisation for each customer.
 For example, 'P' = 'Promising' taken directly from the RFM Analysis grid.